avrumnoor/gatsby-portfolio-avrum/src/data/works/portfolio-work-1/index.md

 # Mentors

-Dr. Andrey Poletayev, Professor Aaron Lindenberg
+Dr. Andrey Poletayev, Professor Aaron Lindenberg _Department of Materials Science and Engineering, Stanford University_

 # Introduction

-- Solid electrolytes such as β’’-aluminas are a central part of flow batteries.
+• Solid electrolytes such as β’’-aluminas are a central part of flow batteries.

-- β’’-aluminas are used as a model system to understand thermally-activated conduction.
+• β’’-aluminas are used as a model system to understand thermally-activated conduction.

-- In β’’-aluminas, the existence of multiple Ea are related to the ordering of mobile ions and the placement of defects.
+• In β’’-aluminas, the existence of multiple Ea are related to the ordering of mobile ions and the placement of defects.

 # Methods

-- Objective: to understand conduction by controllably perturbing the positions of defects and applying detailed microscopic analyses of molecular dynamics.
+• **Objective**: to understand conduction by controllably perturbing the positions of defects and applying detailed microscopic analyses of molecular dynamics.

-- Chose Buckingham potential model, plus a long-range Coulomb force (Hafskjold and Li, 1995).
+• Chose Buckingham potential model, plus a long-range Coulomb force (Hafskjold and Li, 1995).

-- No. of atoms: 10680; No. of mobile ions: 600; Duration of simulation: 10ns; Timestep used: 1e-15 seconds.
+• No. of atoms: 10680; No. of mobile ions: 600; Duration of simulation: 10ns; Timestep used: 1e-15 seconds.

-- Defect positions investigated:
+• Defect positions investigated:

 Assassin